Clicker Training for Birds

 • Willingly Enter Cage or Carrier

 Imagine what that does for the relationship!
-Your bird learns to trust you and actually desires to please you.
+Your bird learns to trust you and actually choses to please you.

 Let’s take an example.
-Say that you want to teach your bird to stay in an assigned area, an important skill to develop.
-It could be a new cage, a play stand, etc. When your bird knows how to stay put, it is much safer.
+Say that you want to teach your bird to stay in an assigned area, an important safety skill to develop.
+It could be a new cage, a play stand, etc. When your bird knows how to "stay put," it is much safer.

 I just got a new baby Green Cheek Conure and I’ve got pet dogs, so this is right up my alley.